 - the Division 29 website (i.e., Special Features)

 - Members can also submit presentations and symposia to the Division's conference program at the annual APA Convention.

 - Members can apply for any of the three professional practice awards.

-- Lastly, the Professional Practice Committee invites students, early career psychologists, and long-standing members to join if they are interested in promoting the practice of psychotherapy.
+- Lastly, members can join the Professional Practice Committee if they are interested in promoting the practice of psychotherapy.
+The Committee encourages students and early career psychotherapists to join.
 Informal conference calls are held on a bimonthly basis.
-If you are interested in becoming involved or learning more about the Professional Practice Domain, please contact Barbara Thompson at firstname.lastname@example.org.

 Please see additional practice related articles and videos under the Read More tab above.